 Function (kinetic consciousness)

 One may analyze any movement experience through the perspective of exercise science, particularly musculoskeletal function, such as the pushing, pulling, extending and contracting actions of the body involved in any physical activity.
-This perspective of understanding and assessing movement is typically paired with, but is not limited to, personalized fitness programming.

 When you experience a mainstream or alternative activity, you may consider the following prompts to better understand the role of muscular function: